skubed0007/nasembler/Infos_MD/DEBUGGING_GUIDE.md

-# NASembler Debugging Guide
+# nasembler Debugging Guide

-This guide provides strategies and tools for debugging assembly code using NASembler.
+This guide provides strategies and tools for debugging assembly code using nasembler.

 ## Common Issues and Solutions